 - It is typically the instructor’s responsibility to make arrangements for extended test-taking time and a reduced distraction test location.
 However, SSD may provide support if arrangements of certain accommodations cannot be made within the academic department.

 - Examples of a reduced distraction environment include: an empty classroom (with several other students also testing and a proctor), another empty room/quiet space.
 Inappropriate locations include: a hallway, stairwell or office with ringing phones.

-- If testing at SSD, student and instructor must complete a Testing Information Form and submit it to SSD at least ten (10) business days before the exam.
+- If testing at SSD, student and instructor must complete a SSD Test Scheduling Form and submit it to SSD at least two weeks before the exam.
 Tests will be administered at the same time and date as scheduled for the rest of the class unless the instructor gives prior permission to move the test time.
 If a student wishes to reschedule an exam scheduled to take place at SSD, permission from the instructor must be given to SSD Staff.